MINIGUIDE: Hiking trails in northern Linköping

 2. Stjärnorpsravinen - An enchanting ravine

 Travel from Berg to Vånga about 4 km to Stjärnorp church.
-The trail is about 2 km long, moderately difficult terrain and starts below Stjärnorp old castle.
-The trail is not marked but there is an information board at the tool shed next to the car park.
-For part of the trail climbing experience is desirable.
-This trail offers exciting walking both down the ravine or high on the slope, through a lush, exotic environment, including leafy trees and ferns.
+The trail is about 2 km long, moderately difficult terrain and starts close to Stjärnorp old castle.
+The trail is not marked but there is an information board next to the car park.
+For part of the trail, climbing experience is desirable.
+This trail offers exciting hiking both down in the ravine and up on the sides, through a lush, exotic environment, including leafy trees and ferns.

-The trail is one of Östergötland richest bat sites.
-Parking space available by the church.
-Make sure you visit Stjärnorp castle ruins.
+The trail is one of Östergötland´s richest bat sites.
+Parking space is available by the church.
+Make sure you visit the ruins of Stjärnorp castle.

 3. Tinneröstigen - Explore the Oak Woodland

 In several places there are toilets, observation towers and bridges.
 Information boards and leaflets are available in the area.
-To find the beginning of the trail, which is located at Karles football grounds, take the No, 2 bus from Trädgårdstorget and hop off at Djurgården.
+A good place to get started is at Karle´s football ground which you can reach by taking bus no. 2 from Resecentrum or Trädgårdstorget and get off at Djurgården.
 Sights: Lake Rosenkällasjön is an exciting bird lake.

 4. Kärna Mosse - Welcome to the orchid's paradise

-A 2 km long signposted walking trail through the nature reserve comprising of exciting woodlands.
-250 years old pine trees, bubbling springs and, at the beginning of June to mid-July, wild orchids can be seen.
+A 2 km long signposted walking trail through the nature reserve in exciting woodlands.
+250 year old pine trees, bubbling springs and, at the beginning of June to mid-July, wild orchids can be seen.
 In early summer visit the pond in the northern part of the reserve to see frogs, newts and all sorts of insects.
+You can reach the area with public transport, take bus 13 towards Malmslätt.
+Get off at stop “Kärna kors” and walk east on Gamla Ledbergsvägen.
+You will reach the southern entrance of the reserve within 500 m.

-5. Landeryds hembygdsled - Ancient memories and cultural remains
+5. Landeryds hembygdsled - Ancient monuments and relics of the past

-A signposted walking trail comprises of a longer and a shorter version.
-Both the 7 km and 4 km paths take the visitor past signposted ancient monuments and cultural relics, through pastures and woodlands and along Stångån south of Ullstämma-Hjulsbro.
+A signposted walking trail of 5,4 km with a possible shortcut of 2,5 km.
+The trail takes you past signposted ancient monuments and cultural relics, through pastures and woodlands and along Stångån south of Ullstämma-Hjulsbro.